1.19. Barebox Bootchooser¶

 barebox or flash robot fills all boot targets with valid systems.

-barebox or flash robot marks boot targets as good or state contains non zero defaults for the remaining_attempts/priorities.
+barebox or flash robot marks boot targets as good or state contains non-zero defaults for the remaining_attempts/priorities.

 1.19.5.2.3.
 Recovery¶